As an expat, I’m often asked which are the best Restaurants in Canggu, and what to eat while in town…

-Canggu is a foodie’s paradise and I am a self-confessed foodie.
-So naturally, eating out has become a habit and trying new places a ritual.
+Thankfully, Canggu is a foodie’s paradise and I am a self-confessed foodie.
+Eating out is a favourite habit and trying new places is a ritual (sorry waistline).
+So naturally, giving tips on where to eat, is something I excel in ;).

-Here are the top 15 restaurants in Canggu:
+Now – here are the 18 best restaurants in Canggu:

-Go to Ulekan to taste the incredible flavours of Indonesia.
+Go to Ulekan to taste the most incredible flavours of Indonesia.

-Hands down one of the best restaurants in Canggu.
-If you go for lunch, get the rijstaffel to share, or enjoy the nasi campur solo – whether you pick the regular or vegetarian option, it’s the best campur in Canggu.
+Hands down one of the best restaurants in Canggu and my personal favourite.
+This is where I take visiting family and friends who come to stay.
+If you go for lunch get the nasi campur.
+I think it’s the best in Bali!
+The rijstaffel (to share) is also a great option.
 If you go for dinner, share an array of dishes so you get to try all the flavours on offer.
-Tip: Always order a trio of sambal and do not leave without trying the Balinese banoffee.
+Tip: Always order a trio of sambal and do not leave without trying the Balinese banoffee!

 Go to La Baracca for the pizza and ambiance.

 These are the best pizzas in Canggu – I’ve tried them all!
 My favourite items on the menu are the prawns pizza and Baracca antipasti.
 Couple these with a glass of wine – molto bene!
-The ambiance at this place after dark makes it great place for a solo dinner date, romantic eve for two or a fun dinner with friends.
+The ambiance at this place after dark makes it great place for a romantic eve for two, solo dinner date or a fun dinner with friends.

 Go to Warung Dandelion for a memorable experience.

-The incredible service, atmosphere, interiors, roaming bunny rabbits and transport set it apart from everywhere else.
+The incredible service, warm atmosphere & interiors, roaming bunny rabbits and transport set it apart from everywhere else.
 The menu is high quality, Westernised Indonesian.
-I have found I enjoy eating here more when we get a mix of dishes for the table and share.
+I enjoy eating here when we get a mix of dishes for the table and share.

-Go to Ithaka Warung for huge portions of Indonesian food at very affordable prices.
+Go to Ithaka Warung for big portions of Indonesian food at very affordable prices.

 Go to The Slow for exquisite, chef-designed plates of deliciousness.

-The Slow is fast becoming known as ones of the top places to eat (and stay) in Canggu.
+The Slow has become known as ones of the top places to eat (and stay) in Canggu.
 There’s often live music, the interiors are super stylish and the cocktails are on-point.
-As they offer a finer dining experience than most on this list, the portions are on the small side, however they’re truly so yummy and satisfying that you’ll want to eat slowly, savouring every mouthful – so you don’t need lots.
+Offering a finer dining experience, the portions are on the small side, however they’re truly so yummy and satisfying that you’ll want to eat slowly, savouring every mouthful – so you don’t need lots.

 Go to One Eyed Jack for top-notch Japanese tapas with a side of sake.

-Similar to The Slow and Lacalita, the focus here is not so much on value -for-money, but on small-portioned – but incredibly delicious – share plates.
+Think small-portioned but incredibly delicious share plates.
 Don’t miss the crab sliders and leave room for dessert.
 If you like the sound of a lychee martini, order it and sip with satisfaction.
+Personally, I’d probably choose Musubi over here unless it’s a night where they hae live music.
+But put my recommendations through your own filter – compare the menu’s and go with what most interests you :).

-Go to The Piring Duan for tasty Indian food sans pretentious vibes or price points.
+Go to The Piring Duan for tasty Indian food with super chilled vibes and great price points.

 This laid back eatery offers super affordable, tasty Indian food.
 Plus depending on what you order, you may get to enjoy the novelty of eating from a banana leaf.
-The lassies, naans, curries and nasi campurs are all good!
-If you arrive particularly hungry, order several dishes and share if you can as the portions are on the smaller side.
+The lassies, naans, curries and nasi campurs are all good Tip: The portions are small, so order several dishes and share!

 Go to La Finca for a rustic Spanish experience.